 This has been your feeling and caused you to forego the pleasure of home, that you might be a blessing to others, who are candidates for immortality and who were but strangers to the principals [sic] of truth and for so doing I pray that Heavens choicest blessings may rest upon you.

 "The whole human race," though once considered the polished edit, reflects less of Brother Joseph's prophetic priorities than does "the whole of the human family," or with a new touch of editing: "the whole human family."
-The editors found the repetition of family awkward and dull; elegant variation was the norm.
+The 19th century editors found the repetition of family awkward and dull; elegant variation was the norm.
 Yet the second occurrence of the word brings the idea to fruition and balances the sentences.
 One word: family for race may make all the difference both in time and eternity.

 A man filled with the love of God is not content with blessing his family alone but ranges through the world anxious to bless the whole of the human family.